Saving & Spending Home & Auto

 Monthira/Adobe girl standing on street holding blue piggy bank besides car showing car loan concept

-Some great tax credits are available to electric car owners for 2024 and beyond, but you should do your due diligence to better understand how much you would save and if your purchase even qualifies.
+Some great tax credits are available to electric car owners for 2024 and beyond, but you should do your due diligence to better understand how much you would save and whether your purchase even qualifies.

 The IRS issued a $7,500 tax credit for qualified EVs this year.
 However, the credit has a long list of qualifications.